Learn more about dental crowns

 What is in a dental crown?

 Dental crowns are generally made from one type of material, like ceramic, porcelain or composite resin, but some can have a combination of materials.
-Dr. Marra and his team will evaluate which kind of crown is best for you, based on your preference, where the decay is, and what the function of the tooth is – the more you chew, the sturdier it will need to be.
+Dr. Marra and his team at Huntersville Family Dentistry will evaluate which kind of crown is best for you, based on your preference, location of tooth decay, and what the function of the tooth is – the more you chew, the sturdier it will need to be.
 If your smile is important to you, no worries.
 Crowns can be colored to match your teeth in most cases.

-What is the process to get a crown?
+What is the process to get a dental crown?

 - The dentist prepares the decayed tooth by removing the outer portion to make room for the cap.
 After the decay is removed, the tooth may need to be built up in the core, to provide overall strength to the tooth.